'Suddenly there's sound' - Para swimmer Hext on being able to hear again

 Eventually Hext's surgeon came in to turn on the implant and with it changed her life.

 "It was the most emotional moment where I just didn't know what to do.
 Do I cry, do I smile?
-It's actually, it's worked.
+It's actually worked.
 It means the absolute world to me.
 My surgeon's been phenomenal but yes, it hasn't been an easy ride," Hext said.

-"When I say 'life-changing' I truly mean it.
+"When I say 'life changing' I truly mean it.
 This has changed my life beyond belief.
 I put it on in the morning and I smile to myself because there's suddenly sound around me."

 Pushing her health